STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/README.md

 1. USE GNU MAKE
 if < > is used , this means that multiple options can be inputted.

-# clean all the scripts
+# clean all the folders
 make clean

-# run all the scripts
+# Restore all the files
 make all

 2. USE GNU MAKE ON INDIVIDUAL ITEMS
 # download the data
-make Data/<Canadian city.csv> --make Data/Montreal.csv
+make Data/<Canadian city.csv>
+For example: make Data/Montreal.csv

 # run exploratory data analysis
+make Images/<image.png>
-make Images/<image.png> --make Images/Number_of_listings.png
+For example: make Images/Number_of_listings.png

 # linear regression analysis
 make RDS/step_lm.rds